Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ## v1.0.2 ➞ v1.0.3

 ### Fixed ENFORCE_NETWORK_RULES_FOR_INTERNAL_STAGES parameter
-ENFORCE_NETWORK_RULES_FOR_INTERNAL_STAGES account parameter did not work correctly before.
-This resulted in invalid SQL used during altering accounts.
+ENFORCE_NETWORK_RULES_FOR_INTERNAL_STAGES account parameter did not work correctly before ([#3344]).
+This parameter was of incorrect type, and the constructed queries did not provide the parameter's value during altering accounts.
 It has been fixed in this version.

 ## v1.0.1 ➞ v1.0.2